This website requires Javascript for some parts to function propertly. Your experience may vary.

 • Better part-load efficiency than centrifugal (especially VSD models)

-Best For: Large facilities with varying loads, or as "trim" compressors in combination with centrifugal base-load units
+• Best for: Varying loads, or as "trim" compressors with centrifugal base-load units

 3. Integrally Geared Centrifugal Compressors